fwextensions/QuicKey/docs/index.md

   * Type a few letters.
   * Press enter to switch to the selected tab.

 To toggle between the two most recently used tabs, quickly press the keyboard shortcut twice.
-Or navigate the full most-recently-used (MRU) tab list as shown below.
+Or navigate the full most recently used (MRU) tab list as [shown below](#mru).

 You can also type <b><kbd>/</kbd><kbd>b</kbd></b> to search bookmarks or <b><kbd>/</kbd><kbd>h</kbd></b> to search your browser history.